 Medicaid Rules Are Changing

 Since March 2020, the federal government has prevented states from terminating Medicaid coverage due to the COVID-19 Public Health Emergency.
-That will change beginning April 1, 2023.
+That changed beginning April 1, 2023.

-On April 1, 2023, the state of Texas will begin the process of rechecking Medicaid eligibility for about 2.7 million Texas women and children who currently receive Medicaid coverage.
-The state will renew coverage for those who are still eligible for Medicaid.
+On April 1, 2023, the state of Texas began the process of rechecking Medicaid eligibility for all 5.9 million Texas women and children who currently receive Medicaid coverage.
+The state is renewing coverage for those who are still eligible for Medicaid.
 Texans who are no longer eligible will either be enrolled in other health coverage options, such as the Children’s Health Insurance Program (CHIP), or receive information to sign up for other options, such as Healthcare.gov Marketplace insurance.

-The state of Texas will begin rechecking eligibility by starting with those most likely to have a change in their eligibility:
+The state of Texas began rechecking eligibility by starting with those most likely to have a change in their eligibility:

 • Kids who have turned 19